Irving Potash: Second Red Scare

+While on Ellis Island awaiting trial, he participated in a hunger strike that lasted until he and four other detainees were granted bail.

+Smith Act trials

 The Communists convicted in the Smith Act trials stand outside Foley Square Courthouse following the verdict, December 6, 1949.

 (L-R): Henry Winston, Eugene Dennis, Jack Stachel, Gil Green, Benjamin J. Davis Jr., John Williamson, Robert G. Thompson, Gus Hall, Irving Potash, Carl Winter and John Gates.

+After the case went to trial, Potash and the other defendants received sentences of five years in federal prison.
+While serving his sentence at Leavenworth Penitentiary, Potash worked in the bakery and tried to teach other inmates about Communism.
+He was released from Leavenworth on December 9, 1954.
+Immediately after his release, he was indicted on the charge of being a member of the Communist Party.
+Potash left the United States in 1955 for Poland, avoiding a second trial under the Smith Act on these charges.

+Later life

 He returned to the United States and while eating in a Bronxville restaurant on the night of January 4, 1957, he was arrested by the FBI for illegally re-entering the country.
 He was sentenced to two years in prison.

+Death

 Potash died on August 16, 1976 in Moscow, while he was visiting the Soviet Union for medical care.